 - Belly area.
 Below your ribs and above your hip bones, at least 2 inches (5 centimeters) away from your belly button.

 Your injection site should be healthy, meaning there should be no redness, swelling, scarring, or other damage to your skin or the tissue below your skin.

-Change your injection site from one injection to the next.
+Change your injection site from one injection to the next, at least 1 inch apart.
 This will keep your skin healthy and help your body absorb the medicine well.

 Collect Your Supplies